Urbanization: Dominant conurbation

-The dominant conurbation(s) of a country can benefit to a greater extent from the same things cities offer, making them magnets for not just the non-urban population, but also urban and suburban population from other cities.
-Dominant conurbations are quite often primate cities, but do not have to be.
-For instance Greater Manila is rather a conurbation than a city: its 20 million overall population (over 20% national population) make it very much a primate city, but Quezon City (2.7 million), the largest municipality in Greater Manila, and Manila (1.6 million), the capital, are not.
-A conurbation's dominance can be measured by output, wealth, and especially population, each expressed as a percentage of an entire country.
-Greater Seoul is one conurbation with massive dominance over South Korea, it is home to 50% of the entire national population.
+The dominant conurbation(s) of a country can get more benefits from the same things cities offer, attracting the rural population and urban and suburban populations from other cities.
+Dominant conurbations are quite often disproportionately large cities, but do not have to be.
+For instance Greater Manila is a conurbation instead of a city.
+Its total population of 20 million (over 20% national population) make it a primate city, but Quezon City (2.7 million), the largest municipality in Greater Manila, and Manila (1.6 million), the capital, are normal cities instead.
+A conurbation's dominance can be measured by output, wealth, and especially population, each expressed as a percentage of the entire country's.
+Greater Seoul is one conurbation that dominates South Korea.
+It is home to 50% of the entire national population.

-Though Greater Busan-Ulsan (15%, 8 million) and Greater Osaka (14%, 18 million) exhibit strong dominance in their respective countries, they are losing population to their even more dominant rivals, Seoul and Tokyo respectively.
+Though Greater Busan-Ulsan (15%, 8 million) and Greater Osaka (14%, 18 million) dominate their respective countries, their populations are moving to their even more dominant rivals, Seoul and Tokyo respectively.